sarathsreedharan/icaps2024.github.io/content/summerschool.md

 ### What?

-The summer school provides a comprehensive and incremental overview of frameworks for planning and sequential decision-making (classical planning, stochastic planning, partial observability, RL, etc.) while using integrated task and motion planning (TMP) as the underlying ‘running example’ in the hands-on lab sessions, which are designed to demonstrate ideas and theories discussed in the lectures (designed and executed by Sarah Keren).
+The summer school provides a comprehensive and incremental overview of frameworks for planning and sequential decision-making (classical planning, stochastic planning, partial observability, RL, etc.) while using integrated task and motion planning (TMP) as the underlying ‘running example’ in the hands-on lab sessions (designed and executed by Sarah Keren), which are designed to demonstrate ideas and theories discussed in the lectures.
 The program will include two lectures presented by researchers from the ICAPS community in the morning and early afternoon, followed by the lab session.

 ***We will also help hosting ICKEPS 2024:***
-The International Competition on Knowledge Engineering for Planning and Scheduling (ICKEPS) has been running since 2005 as an event promoting the development and importance of the use of knowledge engineering methods and techniques within P&S.
+The International Competition on Knowledge Engineering for Planning and Scheduling (ICKEPS) has been running since 2005 as an event promoting the development and importance of the use of knowledge engineering (KE) methods and techniques within planning and scheduling (P&S).

 This year's special edition will be the first one to be run as part of a Summer School, and will focus on the knowledge engineering of domain models showing high degrees of maintainability, extendability, and operationality.
-Competitors (competing teams) will be provided with the specifications of challenging P&S scenarios and problems, and they will have to produce knowledge models encoding the requirements, and to demonstrate how their KE process will support changes in requirements resulting in extensions and/or modification of the models.
-The competitors will also have to show how the designed models allow SoA planning engines to generate solutions.
+Competitors (competing teams) will be provided with the specifications of challenging P&S scenarios and problems, and they will have to produce knowledge models encoding the requirements, and to demonstrate how their KE process will support changes in requirements resulting in extensions and/or modifications of the models.
+The competitors will also have to show how the designed models allow state-of-the-art planning engines to generate solutions.

-ICKEPS is organized by [Mauro Vallati](https://pure.hud.ac.uk/en/persons/mauro-vallati), University of Huddersfield (he will be at the venue); [Lukas Chrpa](http://ktiml.mff.cuni.cz/~chrpa/), Czech Technical University in Prague; and [Ron Petrick](https://researchportal.hw.ac.uk/en/persons/ron-petrick), Heriot Watt University.
+ICKEPS is organized by [Lukáš Chrpa](https://ktiml.mff.cuni.cz/~chrpa/), Czech Technical University in Prague and Filuta AI; [Ron Petrick](http://petrick.uk), Heriot Watt University; and [Mauro Vallati](https://www.mvallati.net/), University of Huddersfield (ordered alphabetically);

 The following is a preliminary list of speakers (ordered alphabetically) and topics, possibly incomplete and subject to change: